wintechis/supplybench/README.md

 # SupplyBench

-SupplyBench is a specialised benchmark designed to evaluate question answering systems operating in enterprise settings, particularly within the semiconductor industry.
+SupplyBench is a specialised benchmark designed to evaluate question answering systems operating in enterprise settings.
 Enterprise environments often involve domain-specific terminology and complex relationships that general-purpose question answering systems may struggle to handle effectively.

 SupplyBench consists of two primary components: